 Eat very slowly, taking about 20 minutes for each meal.
-Chew every teaspoon size mouthful of food 20 times and put your knife and fork down between each mouthful.
-After 20 minutes throw away any remaining food- do not be tempted to eat it later.
+Aim to chew every teaspoon size mouthful of food 20 times and put your knife and fork down between each mouthful.
+After 20 minutes throw away any remaining food- do not be tempted to reheat it and eat it later.